 So you’ll see that the goal of Buddhist philosophy isn’t to take us to a set of revealed truths or facts.
 What it’s trying to do is cause a radical shift in perspective.
 Its a radical shift of how we view the world from viewing out to turning inward and viewing in and realizing that everything that we’re looking for is to be found within.

-Steven Bachelor in his book, “Buddhism Without Beliefs,” says, “To experience emptiness is to experience the shocking absence of what normally determines the sense of who you and the kind of reality you inhabit.
+Steven Bachelor in his book, “Buddhism Without Beliefs: A Contemporary Guide to Awakening,” says, “To experience emptiness is to experience the shocking absence of what normally determines the sense of who you and the kind of reality you inhabit.
 It may last only a moment, before the habits of a lifetime reassert themselves and close in once again.
 But for that moment, we witness ourselves and the world as open, vulnerable.”

 I want to share with you autobiography, and five chapters by Portia Nelson.
 “Chapter One, I walked down the street, there’s a deep hole in the sidewalk, I fall in, I am lost, I am hopeless.
 It isn’t my fault.
 It takes forever to find a way out.
 Chapter two, I walk down the same street.
 There is a deep hole in the sidewalk.
 I pretend I don’t see it.
 I fall in again.
 I can’t believe I’m in the same place but it isn’t my fault.
 It still takes a long time to get out.
 Chapter three, I walk down the same street.
 There’s a deep hole in the sidewalk.
 I see it as there, I still fall in.
 It’s a habit.
 My eyes are open, I know where I am.
 It is my fault.
 I get out immediately.
 Chapter four, I walk down the same street.
 There’s a deep hole in the sidewalk.
 I walk around it.
 Chapter five, I walk down another street.”
 Like the autobiography and Five Chapters, you too must be willing to walk down another street when that specific chapter of your life arrives.